ehetherington/libtinylogger/guide/quick-start.md

 ### making the docs
 If you have Doxygen installed, the docs can be built with "make docs".
 Doxygen will complain a little, as the links in the markdown files will be broken.
 They are expecting a different layout.
-The html output will be available in doc/html/index.html.
+The html output will be available via doc/html/index.html.

 ### Proceeding from here...